 When we mention iFixit here on Android Police, it's often because of the team's excellent teardowns.
 They know how to take apart the most complex devices and figure out every single part that goes in them.
 However, iFixit — as the name suggests — is more popular for its comprehensive repair guides that span computers, electronics, and iPhones.
 Android has finally joined the ranks with a really extensive catalog of supported gadgets.

 The iFixit Android Hub organizes devices by phones, tablets, watches, and TV.
-Read More
+At this point, the last two sections contain teardowns for the most part, with a few guides available for the LG G Watch and the Nexus Q. Read More

 Update: Motorola responded to Ars Technica's post on the same iFixit story to explain the battery discrepancy.
 According to the statement, 300mAh is a "minumum rating" for the battery manufactured by Pro-Power, while 320mAh is a more typical rating.
 (Batteries are much less precise in terms of capacity than, say, a RAM DIMM.)
 The mix-up reportedly stems from the fact that they simply didn't have room for both a minimum and maximum rating on the tiny label, and erred on the side of caution - after all, end users aren't really supposed to see it.
+You can read Motorola's full statement at Ars Technica.
 Read More

 It was a little surprising to see Google announce a new Nexus device this year without LTE support.
 While LTE deployment is still lagging behind in many regions, the good old USA is fast becoming blanketed with speedy 4G.
 Now that the Nexus 4 is in the wild, iFixit has taken it apart, and you'll never guess what they found.
 Yes, a 7-band 4G LTE radio chip.
 The plot thickens...

 The chip in question, the Qualcomm WTR1605L (highlighted in green above), supports all currently operating LTE networks around the world.
+This chip is probably a holdover from the LG Optimus G design, which the Nexus 4 is based on.
 Read More

 Perhaps the most popular (and complete) free repair manual in existence, iFixit, launched an official app for Android recently, bringing detailed step-by-step repair instructions and (of course) the saucy teardown images we've come to know and love from the service's online counterpart to your Android devices.